DevOps-PM-PGDip-2022-2023/Nausica-s-Global-Green-Initiative/README.md

     Do not speak over someone when they are expressing a point, everyone has an equal voice.
     No blame culture.
     Do not be afraid to ask for help, we are all learning.
-    No invisble work.
-    Ask questions to make sure you understand the task given to you.
+    No invisble work. - Dean has been assist Aidan with the Virtual Box Terminal Issues Ask questions to make sure you understand the task given to you.
     Try have some fun, team work makes the dream work.
     Use Agile methodoligies in the project at all times.
+User Stories identified from the Project brief, the user stories were created and prioritised based on the brief after initial questions were asked

 # Meetings
 Stand-ups will occur on Every Tue at the end of class and Thursday at 6:30.
 Two per week.
+These also took place on Sunday evenings
 The order that people give their updates will be decided by Scrum Master.
+The team decided this and mostly Dean as he was proactive in setting up Zoom calls
 Updates will be in the form: What I've done, Impediments, What I plan to do.
 Sprint planning will occur at <<date/time>> every week.
 Please add and update items within <<issue management tool>> a prior to the sprint planning session.